meltrome/rsschool-cv/cv.md

     });
     ```

+    ***

 6. **Experiences**
    I have no commercial work experience, only my study projects:

     - [pulsar] (https://github.com/meltrome/pulsar)
     - [flowers] (https://github.com/meltrome/Zaverstai-maraphon)

+    ***

 7. **Education**

     - Admiral Makarov State University of Maritime and Inland Shipping
     - ITMO advanced training courses as a web developer
     - Udemy Web-developer 2022 course by Ivan Petrichenko

+    ***

 8. **Languages**
-   The test says that the level as advanced, but I define it as in intermediate/
+   The test says that the level as advanced, but I define it as in intermediate.
+    ***